+Academic Dishonesty:

-Academic Dishonesty: any action that does not conform within the principles of integrity, honesty, respect, fairness, and responsibility.
+any action that does not conform within the principles of integrity, honesty, respect, fairness, and responsibility.
 Any behaviour or action by a student that could help him/her obtain any type of unfair/unearned academic advantage or credit counts as academic dishonesty.

+Academic Misconduct:

-Academic Misconduct: a form of academic dishonesty that includes tampering with grades, taking part in obtaining or distributing any part of an assessment, stealing, buying, selling, or distributing all or part of an evaluation, answer key, or any other document.
+a form of academic dishonesty that includes tampering with grades, taking part in obtaining or distributing any part of an assessment, stealing, buying, selling, or distributing all or part of an evaluation, answer key, or any other document.
 Academic misconduct also includes impersonating another student or permitting someone to impersonate you in any assessment.

-Artificial Intelligence (AI): according to Encyclopedia Britannica, AI is "the ability of a digital computer or [tool] to perform tasks commonly associated with intelligent beings".
-Examples of AI tools include: ChatGPT, Siri, and DeepL.
+Artificial Intelligence (AI):

+according to Encyclopedia Britannica, AI is "the ability of a digital computer or [tool] to perform tasks commonly associated with intelligent beings".
+Examples of AI tools include ChatGPT, Siri, and DeepL.

+Cheating:

-Cheating: the use of deception or any kind of dishonest method(s) to complete any type of evaluation.
+the use of deception or any kind of dishonest method(s) to complete any type of evaluation.
 More specifically for academic purposes, cheating is when a student misrepresents that he/she has mastered information on an assessment, which includes assisting another student in misrepresenting their mastery of course information.
 Examples include (but not limited to) copying another student's assessment(s), allowing another student to copy from his/her own assessment(s), and using the course materials, electronic devices, or other materials, such as formula sheets, not authorized for use during a test.

+Evaluations:

-Evaluations: formal assessments of student learning that include (but not limited to) examinations, tests, quizzes, projects, and assignments.
+formal assessments of student learning that include (but not limited to) examinations, tests, quizzes, projects, and assignments.

+Fabrication:

-Fabrication: a form of academic dishonesty involving the intentional use of invented information or the falsification of research or other findings.
+a form of academic dishonesty involving the intentional use of invented information or the falsification of research or other findings.
 Examples include inventing data or a source of information, listing sources not used in a bibliography, and submitting another's work as one's own.

+Plagiarism:

-Plagiarism: a form of academic dishonesty that occurs when a person engages in intellectual theft by presenting/submitting another person's work as their own.
+a form of academic dishonesty that occurs when a person engages in intellectual theft by presenting/submitting another person's work as their own.
 It includes (but not limited to) the use of ideas, words, images, phrases, or digital content belonging to or produced by another and claiming it as one's instead of using proper referencing procedures.
 When a student submits a work for credit and places his/her name on it, the student is certifying that the work is their own original submission, unless otherwise acknowledged and attributed.
 Reusing one's own work also counts as plagiarism.

-Re-Use of Work: a form of academic dishonesty where an individual submits their own work for credit more than once without the permission of the instructors, or resubmits work, in whole or in part, for which credit has already been granted.
+Re-Use of Work:

+a form of academic dishonesty where an individual submits their own work for credit more than once without the permission of the instructors, or resubmits work, in whole or in part, for which credit has already been granted.

-Related Legislation
+6. Related Legislation

-1) Personal Information Protection and Electronic Documents Act (PIPEDA)
+a.
+Personal Information Protection and Electronic Documents Act (PIPEDA)

-Related Policies
+7. Related Policies

 Policy Name Policy Number

 Academic Progression Policy TBD

 Evaluations Policy TBD

 Hybrid Learning and Delivery Policy TBD

-Reinstatement Policy TBD
+Readmittance and Reinstatement Policy TBD

+Statement of Students' Rights and Responsibilities TBD

 Student Code of Conduct TBD

-Student Rights and Responsibilities TBD

 Suspension and Expulsion Policy TBD

 Withdrawal Policy TBD

-Document History
+8. Document History

-Date Approval/Review/Key Change(s) June-July 2023 Revised and reformatted; combined with former Cheating and Plagiarism Policy; addition of definitions and Al section.
+Date Approval/Review/Key Change(s) October 2024 Section 2 (Avoiding Academic Dishonesty) revised; rebranding and staff/governance changes.
+June-July 2023 Revised and reformatted into the AODA-friendly GUS policy template; combined with former Cheating and Plagiarism Policy; addition of definitions and AI section.